knative/docs/docs/getting-started/README.md

 # Before you begin
+!!! warning
+    Knative Quickstart Environments are for experimentation use only.
+For production installation, see our [Administrator's Guide](../admin)

-Before you can get started with a Knative Quickstart deployment you must set up a development environment.
+Before you can get started with a Knative Quickstart deployment you must install kind and the Kubernetes CLI.

 ## Install Kind (Kubernetes in Docker)